-- (a) The provision of "deal value threshold" has been added to the relevant section of the Competition Act, 2002, which states that any deal that has a value of more than INR20billion (approximately USD 242 million) needs to get an approval of Competition Commission of India (CCI) before heading towards the combination.
-Also, the outer time frame for the CCI to pass orders has been decreased from 210 days to 150 days. - (b) The CA Act, 2023 has amended the definition of "control" and defined it as "the abilityto exercise material influence over the management, affairs, or strategic commercial decisions". - (c) The CA Act, 2023 extends the Director General's (DG) powers to investigate defilements under the Act.
+- (a) The provision of "deal value threshold ("DVT") has been added to the relevant section of the Competition Act, 2002, which states that any deal value in connection with the acquisition of any control, shares, voting rights or assets of an enterprise, merger or amalgamation of more than INR 20 billion (approximately USD 242 million) needs to get an approval of Competition Commission of India (CCI) before heading towards the combination.
+Provided that the target entity has substantial business operations in India.
+The DVT transaction is not subjected to de-minimis / small target exemption.
+Also, the outer time frame for the CCI to pass orders has been decreased from 210 days to 150 days. - (b) The CA Act, 2023 has amended the definition of "control" and defined it as "the ability to exercise material influence over the management, affairs, or strategic commercial decisions". - (c) The CA Act, 2023 extends the Director General's (DG) powers to investigate defilements under the Act.
 This includes the DG's power to seek information and papers from legal advisors appointed by the parties. - (d) The provision for "settlement and commitment" has been modified.
 Any concerned party against whom enquiry has been initiated for the contravention of the provisions of the Competition Act, 2002, after the receipt of the report of the Director General, can approach the Competition Commission of India for settlement, however, before the passing of the final order.
-The concerned party may also undertake commitments for modification after the enquiry has been initiated, however, before the issuance/submission of the report by the Director General. - (e) The CA Act, 2023 has recognized a "hub and spoke" arrangement in the Competition Act, 2002, which means that the parties who are not actively involved in cartel formation but merely intend to participate in its furtherance can also be penalised for such formation, as they act as a "hub" and facilitate/coordinate the cartelization amongst competitors. - (f) The CA Act, 2023 further widens the ambit of "relevant market" as defined in the Competition Act, 2002 by expanding its definition and including the production of services or goods as substitutable by suppliers. - (g) Additionally, the CA Act, 2023 has also brought change in the nature of punishment ofcertain offences including failing to comply with CCI orders on entering into anti- competitive agreements and abusing its dominant position, from fine to penalty.
-Further, under the CA Act, 2023, the penalties can be imposed upon the global turnoverderived from products and services by the Competition Commission of India.
+The concerned party may also undertake commitments for modification after the enquiry has been initiated, however, before the issuance/submission of the report by the Director General. - (e) The CA Act, 2023 has recognized a "hub and spoke" arrangement in the Competition Act, 2002, which means that the parties who are not actively involved in cartel formation but merely intend to participate in its furtherance can also be penalised for such formation, as they act as a "hub" and facilitate/coordinate the cartelisation amongst competitors. - (f) The CA Act, 2023 further widens the ambit of "relevant market" as defined in the Competition Act, 2002 by expanding its definition and including the production of services or goods as substitutable by suppliers - (g) Additionally, the CA Act, 2023 has also brought change in the nature of punishment of certain offences including failing to comply with CCI orders on entering into anti-competitive agreements and abusing its dominant position, from fine to penalty.
+Further, under the CA Act, 2023, the penalties can be imposed upon the global turnover derived from products and services by the Competition Commission of India.